MathewXiren/TravelPlanner/README.md

 ## To Be Done
 * [] User can adjust the travel order based on the generated route
-* [] User can set start point and end point
+* [] User can set the start point and end point
 * [] Recommend user places in the target city
 * [] Recommend user more places based on the selected places
 * [] Set priority to places(places have to go vs. places want to go)
-* [] Based on history data, directly recommend user hot trip routes
+* [] Based on historical data, directly recommend user hot trip routes
 * [] Share trip

+### Contact
+Want to join us?
+Please contact: mathewxiren@gmail.com